RobertoRoos/sawIntuitiveResearchKitWiki/Examples.md

 Once everything has been checked all the sensors, you can power the controllers.
 When you hit "Power/ Enable all", all the power indicators on the Qt widget should turn green.
 Please keep an eye on the current feedback and a hand on the e-stop button.
 There is a couple more things to check:
 1. Check the box "Current - Direct control".
 This allows you to use the IO Widget to set the required currents.
 1. You should see all current feedback values hovering close to zero.
-If not, you might have to redo the current calibration as described in [wiki:/sawIntuitiveResearchKitTutorial/Calibration Calibrating and updating XML configuration files].
+If not, you might have to redo the current calibration as described in [Calibrating and updating XML configuration files](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Calibration).
 1. Joint by joint, apply a very small current (in GUI request current), something in the order of 100 mA.
 You should feel a torque/force on the arm AND the current feedback should match the requested current value.
 Make sure each joint moves in the correct direction, i.e. if you apply a positive current the joint position increases and if you apply a negative current the joint position decreases.

 # 3. sawIntuitiveResearchKitQtPID